Chapter Annual Report/Survey

 - Encourage submissions to the annual Sigma Tau Delta convention and the Sigma Tau Delta journals; and

-- Share their ideas, their accomplishments, and what they learned from their experiences by posting in the Facebook groups, emailing their student leaders, filling out the Chapter Annual Report, and applying for chapter awards.
+- Share their ideas, their accomplishments, and what they learned from their experiences by posting in the Facebook groups, emailing their student leaders, completing the Chapter Annual Report, and applying for chapter awards.